 - Used for physical, natural and social sciences writing

-- Notes can be formatted as endnotes or footnotes.
+- You can format notes as endnotes or footnotes.

-- Used for history, literature and the arts.
+- Use this format for history, literature and the arts.

-- Note numbers are placed within the text, then information about the source is placed at the end of the chapter or at the bottom of the page.
+- Place note numbers within the text.
+Then, place information about the source at the end of the chapter or at the bottom of the page.

-- Each note is cited within a bibliography at the end of the paper.
+- Cite each note within a bibliography at the end of the paper.

 You may notice some publications have notes but no bibliography listed at the end.
-This is a decision made by the publisher.
-Some papers may use both footnotes and endnotes in the research paper.
+This is a publisher decision.
+Some papers may use both footnotes and endnotes.
 If you use notes-biblio in your school paper, follow your teacher’s instructions.

 Understanding Chicago/Turabian Style

 If you’re writing a paper for your school, it’s best to consult A Manual for Writers, by Turabian.
-This book is designed to help students format your paper, parenthetical citations and bibliography.
+The book outlines how to format your paper, parenthetical citations and bibliography.

 As with all citation styles, you need to cite sources for these reasons: